 It’s no secret that us folks at HoneyKids love Australia.
-Whether it’s sunny Sydney, magical Melbourne (hello, best coffee ever!) or the gorgeous Gold Coast, we’re huge fans of all the awesomeness the country has to offer.
-On our radars right now?
-Perth.
+Whether it’s sunny Sydney, magical Melbourne (hello, best coffee ever!) or the gorgeous Gold Coast, we’re huge fans of all the awesomeness the country has to offer and Perth, you’re calling us.
 The city has us in the palm of its hand with its stunning native flora and abundant wildlife, awesome beaches, scrummy eateries and a plentitude of indoor and outdoor activities to keep everyone in the family entertained.

 A beach day is one of the best (and free-est) things to love about Aussie life, which is why visiting Cottesloe Beach (or ‘Cott’ for short) should be at the top of your to-do list while visiting Perth with kids.
 For starters, its picture-perfect white sandy beach and bustling cafe and restaurant scene make it the perfect day out for the whole family.
 Think a gentle swim, snorkel or surf in crystal clear waters – parents can chill knowing a net has been installed around the swimming areas to keep the wildlife out – followed by a spot of fish ’n’ chips (we hear The Blue Duck is pretty awesome).